Why is it important for states to protect marine biodiversity?

 You May Also Like

-What are the potential risks and constraints associated with tunnel construction?
+What are the geological risks in tunnel construction projects?

 What is state sovereignty in the context of marine biodiversity?